Parameterized discrete uniformization theorems and curvature flows for polyhedral surfaces, I: Introduction

 To study the conformal geometry of piecewise linear metrics on manifolds, Luo \cite{L1} and R\v{o}cek-Williams \cite{RW} independently introduced a discrete conformality for piecewise linear metrics (Euclidean polyhedral metrics), which is now called vertex scaling.
-Luo \cite{L1} further defined the combinatorial Yamabe flow for piecewise linear metrics on triangulated surfaces and obtained the combinatorial obstruction for the existence of constant combinatorial curvature piecewise linear metrics.
-Bobenko-Pinkall-Springborn \cite{BPS} studied the vertex scaling introduced by Luo and R\v{o}cek-Williams and obtained the relationship between the vertex scaling and the geometry of ideal polyhedra in hyperbolic three space.
+Luo \cite{L1} further introduced the combinatorial Yamabe flow for piecewise linear metrics on triangulated surfaces and obtained the combinatorial obstruction for the existence of piecewise linear metrics with constant combinatorial curvature.
+Bobenko-Pinkall-Springborn \cite{BPS} proved the global rigidity of vertex scaling and obtained the relationship between the vertex scaling and the geometry of ideal polyhedra in hyperbolic three space.
 They further introduced vertex scaling for piecewise hyperbolic metrics on triangulated surfaces.
 Based on Bobenko-Pinkall-Springborn's work \cite{BPS} and Penner's work \cite{Penner}, Gu-Luo-Sun-Wu \cite{GLSW} recently proved a discrete uniformization theorem for piecewise linear metrics on surfaces via a variational principle established by Luo in \cite{L1}.
 Similar discrete uniformization theorem was established by Gu-Guo-Luo-Sun-Wu \cite{GGLSW} for piecewise hyperbolic metrics on surfaces.
-Combinatorial Yamabe flow with surgery for polyhedral metrics were defined in \cite{GLSW, GGLSW}, where the long time existence and convergence of the combinatorial Yamabe flow with surgery are proved.
-Following Luo's approach, Ge \cite{Ge-thesis} introduced the combinatorial Calabi flow for piecewise linear metrics on surfaces.
-Recently, Zhu and the author \cite{ZX} studied the combinatorial Calabi flow with surgery for piecewise linear and piecewise hyperbolic metrics on surfaces and proved the long-time existence and convergence of the flow.
-In this paper, we study the $\alpha$-curvature for piecewise linear metrics on polyhedral metrics.
-In \cite{X3}, we study the $\alpha$-curvature for piecewise hyperbolic metrics on polyhedral metrics.
+Combinatorial Yamabe flow with surgery for polyhedral metrics were defined in \cite{GLSW, GGLSW}, where the long time existence and convergence of the combinatorial Yamabe flow with surgery were proved.
+Following Luo's approach, Ge \cite{Ge-thesis, Ge} introduced the combinatorial Calabi flow on surfaces.
+Recently, Zhu and the author \cite{ZX} proved the long-time existence and convergence of the combinatorial Calabi flow with surgery for vertex scaling of piecewise linear and piecewise hyperbolic metrics on surfaces.
+Other related work on vertex scaling could be found in \cite{ GLW, Guo2, LW, LX, Sp, SWGL, Wu, WGS, WX, WZ, XZ AJM}.